awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_troubleshoot.md

 ## I Am Not Authorized to Perform an Action in SageMaker<a name="security_iam_troubleshoot-no-permissions"></a>

 If the AWS Management Console tells you that you're not authorized to perform an action, then you must contact your administrator for assistance\.
-Your administrator is the person that provided you with your user name and password\.
+Your administrator is the person that provided you with your sign\-in credentials\.

 The following example error occurs when the `mateojackson` IAM user tries to use the console to view details about a training job but does not have `sagemaker:sagemaker:DescribeTrainingJob` permissions\.